cx-language/cx/docs/anonymous-structs.md

 }
 ```

-Tuples can be nested, and compared for equality with `==` and `!=`.
+Anonymous structs can be nested, and compared for equality with `==` and `!=`.
-Two tuples are equal if all their elements are equal.
+Two anonymous structs are equal if all their fields are equal.

 ```cs
 void main() {